poroping/terraform-provider-fortios/docs/resources/router_ospf_neighbor.md

 layout: "fortios"
 page_title: "FortiOS: fortios_router_ospf_neighbor"
 description: |-
-  OSPF neighbor configuration are used when OSPF runs on non-broadcast media
+  OSPF neighbor configuration are used when OSPF runs on non-broadcast media.
 ---

 ## fortios_router_ospf_neighbor
-OSPF neighbor configuration are used when OSPF runs on non-broadcast media
+OSPF neighbor configuration are used when OSPF runs on non-broadcast media.

 ~> This resource is configuring a child table of the parent resource: `fortios_router_ospf`.
 If this resource is used the parent resource must NOT modify this child table or state inconsistencies will occur.